 > Entry Requirements

-Ideally you will have some skills and experience assessing and providing immediate treatment for injuries before enrolling on this course.
+You must have a Level 4 (or equivalent) qualification and be able to demonstrate skills and experience assessing and providing immediate treatment for injuries before enrolling on this course.
 This will enable you to assess progress when forming rehabilitation programmes, helping your clients regain full fitness and high levels of performance.

 Some pre-course reading will be provided to help revise and prepare for the practical training.
 You must be physically able to do the work, have good communication skills and be at least 18 years old.

 > Course Fees

 The fee for this 3 Day Module is £385.
 You may attend this course as part of our Higher Diploma in Sports Therapy Course, or for Continuing Professional Development (CPD).
 If you are attending the course as CPD (24 credits), you will be required to pay the full course fee when applying.

 There are 6 modules combining to form our Higher Diploma in Sports Therapy Award, plus a Clinical Assessment – for details and all course fees, please see our Sports Therapy Award.

 > Loyalty & Other Discounts

 If you are already a student of our full Level 3 Certificate or Level 4 Diploma courses you will be entitled to a discount of 25% as part of our Customer Loyalty Scheme and a further discount if you select to do all modules on our Sports Therapy course.

 Please contact us for discount terms for booking more than one person.
 Note: you may use only one available discount for each course.